scipy-conference/scipy_proceedings/papers/shin-rong_tsai/libyt.rst

    :figclass: htb

    Vortex reconnection process in a fuzzy dark matter halo.
-   This is the result we get if we zoom in to one of the vortex lines in Fig :ref:`fdmfull`.
+   This is the result we get if we zoom in to one of the vortex lines in Fig :ref:`fdmfull` where reconnection of lines take place.
    We are able to clearly capture the dynamics, and at the same time, preserve high spatial resolution.
    :label:`fdmzoomin`